MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 If a modder wants to add an unused <TODO: insert modding language name here> file to their mod, they have to put it in a special `ignored` directory, which is ignored by the game.

+# Cruly brace scoping

+<TODO: insert modding language name here> files use curly braces for scoping, rather than indentation for scoping, like Python with tabs.

+The reason for this is that while working on the [Cortex Command Community Project](https://github.com/cortex-command-community/Cortex-Command-Community-Project), modders frequently had to be explained that their configuration files must use tabs, and not spaces.
+The difference between the two isn't easy enough to tell for beginners without an IDE, since Notepad and Discord don't put an arrow in the tabs or a dot inside of the spaces.
+Braces on the other hand are always unambiguous.

+The reason not to go with Lua's approach of having specific keywords for specific statements, like `if ... then ... end`, and `while ... do ... end`, is because I still find even myself accidentally writing `if ... do ... end`, or `while ... then ... end`.

 # Hot reloading

 It's the game's responsibility to recompile the DLLs whenever mod code is changed.